Image of Decorative image

 Nick is an Intellectual Forum Senior Research Associate.

-Nick Chatrath is an expert in leadership and organizational transformation.
-A former McKinsey & Co. consultant, he now serves as a partner in Agnus Consulting, a global firm that equips leaders to navigate complexity and flourish, and that equips organizations to thrive through strategy, leadership development and transformation.
+Nick Chatrath is an expert in AI, leadership and organisational transformation.
+A former McKinsey & Co. consultant, he now serves as a partner in Agnus Consulting, a global firm that equips leaders to navigate complexity and flourish, and that equips organizations to apply value-generative AI strategy, accompanied by cultural change.

 Nick holds a doctorate from the University of Oxford, and a dozen leadership development certifications, including The Leadership Circle Profile, and Hogan Assessment Systems.
 Previously, he co-founded the tech startup Coachify and the social reform advocacy group The Shaftsbury Partnership Ltd. A bestselling author, his most recent book is The Threshold: Leading in the Age of AI.
 He is an avid cook and triathlete.